Environmental Policy Degree Overview

 Sustainable Communities (Industrial Ecology, Urban Systems, Waste)

-All students also participate in a January-term course in Oaxaca, Mexico on local and regional sustainability solutions in a developing economy context.
+All students also participate in a January term course in Oaxaca, Mexico on local and regional sustainability solutions in a developing economy context.

 Second Year: High-Impact Career Training

 Beginning in June of the second year, students explore their individual career interests through a required 4-6 month, full-time professional internship.
-Internships sites range from Australia to China, South Africa to Geneva, NYC to DC, and across the US.
-Students then build on their internships by researching and writing a Capstone Project.
+Internship sites range from Australia to China, South Africa to Geneva, NYC to DC, and across the US.
+Students then build on their internships in sustainability by researching and writing a Capstone Project.
 Some students qualify for a non-residence Capstone project, creating the opportunity for a fully-remote second year.